What is Net-Effective Rent on New York Rental Listings?

 Some management companies might be willing to forgo the first month’s rent in light of the free rent and only require the security deposit.

-However, many others might still require both the second month’s rent and security deposit.
+However, many others might still require the second month’s rent and security deposit.

-If any of the details are a problem for you, you can potentially negotiate with the landlord on these terms.
+If any of the details are a problem, you can negotiate with the landlord on these terms.

-If you are getting a free month at the end of your lease, you could ask if it can apply at the beginning and vice versa.
+If you get a free month at the end of your lease, you could ask if it can apply at the beginning and vice versa.

 Perhaps you can even ask to split the free rent in half, two weeks applied to the beginning and the last two at the end of the term.